Ravi Kumar Dahiya: Career

 Dahiya started wrestling in his early teens and won the silver medal in the 2015 Junior World Wrestling Championships at Salvador de Bahia in the 55 kg freestyle category.
 He picked up an injury in 2017 which kept him out of action for more than a year.
 In his comeback year, he won the silver medal at the 2018 World U23 Wrestling Championship in Bucharest, India's only medal at the competition, in the 57 kg category.
 Dahiya remained unbeaten at the 2019 Pro Wrestling League, representing the title winning team, Haryana Hammers.

-He was ranked fifth at the 2019 Asian Wrestling Championships in Xi'an, after losing the bronze medal match.
+He was tied fifth at the 2019 Asian Wrestling Championships in Xi'an, after losing the bronze medal match.

 In his World Championships debut in 2019, Dahiya defeated the European champion Arsen Harutyunyan in the round of 16, and the 2017 world champion Yuki Takahashi in the quarterfinal, to earn one of the six available quota places for the 2020 Summer Olympics.
 He lost to defending champion and eventual gold medalist Zaur Uguev in the semifinal round.
 However, he managed to take the bronze after defeating Reza Atri of Iran.
 On the back of his medal win, Dahiya was included in the Ministry of Youth Affairs and Sports' Target Olympic Podium Scheme (TOPS) in October 2019.

 Dahiya won gold at the 2020 Asian Wrestling Championships in New Delhi and the 2021 Asian Wrestling Championships in Almaty.

 At the 2020 Summer Olympics, Dahiya won his first two bouts on technical superiority.
 In the semifinal, he pinned the Kazakh wrestler Nurislam Sanayev down in the final minute to win by fall, after trailing in the bout on points.
 There were reports that Dahiya endured a bite from his opponent, Nurislam Sanayev in the semi-final match.
-In the final, Dahiya had to settle for silver as he was defeated 4–7 on points by ROC wrestler Zaur Uguev.
+In the final, Dahiya had to settle for a silver as he was defeated 4–7 on points by ROC wrestler Zaur Uguev.
 Dahiya became the second Indian wrestler to win an Olympic silver after Sushil Kumar.

 At the 2022 Yasar Dogu Tournament, he won the gold medal after defeating Uzbek Gulomjon Abdullaev 11–10 in the final.
 At the 2022 World Wrestling Championships, he lost to Uzbekistan's Gulomjon Abdullaev in the pre-quarterfinals.